Why Freelancers Need to Pay Attention to Minimum Wage

-No freelancers should work for less than minimum wage.
+No freelancer should work for less than minimum wage.
 Ever.

 No matter where you live, no matter what service you offer, minimum wage should your absolute floor.
 And since I don’t advocate wallowing on the floor, I’m certainly not suggesting that you work for minimum wage.

 But if you provide a service for less than that, you’re volunteering to be exploited and you’re a drag on the freelance market.

-When the government sets a minimum wage, they’re essentially saying, Look, this is the minimum amount that people need to survive (not grow, just to survive!)
-So we deem it inhumane and indecent to pay anyone less than $X per hr.
+When the government sets a minimum wage, they’re essentially saying, Look, this is the minimum amount that people need to survive (not grow, just to survive!).
+The government is saying, we deem it indecent and inhumane to pay anyone less than $X per hr.

-So, what sense is there in making the independent decision to offer your time, skills plus any equipment and materials needed for a gig below the rate of decency?
+So, what sense is there in making the independent decision to offer your time, skills plus any equipment and materials needed to work below the rate of decency?